-- In systems running Windows XP, click "Start > Control Panel > Network Connections". - 2.
-Right-click on the "Wireless Networks" tab.
-The "Wireless Network Connection Properties" screen appears.
-Ensure the "Use Windows to configure my wireless network settings" box is checked. - 3.
-Under the "Wireless Networks" tab, click the "Configure" button, and you will see the client card properties screen. - 4.
-For a home or small business user, select "WPA-PSK" under "Network Administration". - Select "TKIP" or "AES" under "Date Encryption".
-This setting will have to be identical to the Wireless G Router or access point that you set up. - 6.
-Type in your encryption key in the "Network key" box.
+- 1. Under Windows XP, click "Start > Control Panel > Network Connections". - Right-click on "Wireless Networks" tab will display the following screen.
+Ensure the "Use Windows to configure my wireless network settings" check box is checked. - 3.
+Under the Wireless Networks tab, click the "Configure" button, and you will see the following screen. - 4.
+For a home or small business user, select "WPA-PSK" under "Network Administration".